-There were two restrictive practices used in one home within the designated centre.
+There were three restrictive practices used within the designated centre.
 The inspector completed a review of these and found they were the least restrictive possible and used for the least duration possible.
+Residents had consented to the use of restrictions.
+For example, consent was clearly documented in restrictive practice protocol documents reviewed by the inspector.
+Easy-to-read documents had been prepared for residents and these were discussed during key working meetings.

 The inspector found that provider and person in charge were promoting residents' rights to independence and a restraints free environment.
-For example, restrictive practices in place were subject to regular review by the provider's restrictive practice committee, appropriately risk assessed and clearly documented and appropriate multi-disciplinary professionals were involved in the assessment and development of the evidence-based interventions with the resident.
+For example, restrictive practices in place were subject to regular review by the provider's restrictive practice committee, appropriately risk assessed and clearly documented and appropriate multidisciplinary professionals were involved in the assessment and development of the evidence-based interventions with the resident.